 Meats

 Chicken thighs.
 I simmer bone in chicken thighs right in the soup for this recipe.
-The simmering helps to infuse the broth with extra flavor, too!
+The simmering helps to infuse the broth with extra flavor, and richness.
 If you leave the skin on, you may need to skim excess fat from the top of the broth prior to adding the dumplings.

 Aromatics